- Tuition and Fees

 CHANGES IN ENROLLMENT AND FINANCIAL AID IMPLICATIONS

-For information on changes in enrollment and financial aid implications, visit Bursar and Student Accounts.
+For information on changes in enrollment and financial aid implications, visit Student Financial Services.

 - Financial Assistance

 For information on financial aid, visit Financial Aid.

 Full-time students enrolled in the physician assistant program, nurse practitioner, midwifery, medicine and dental medicine are eligible to apply for the National Health Service Corps (NHSC).
 The program pays tuition and fees, a monthly stipend for living expenses and an allowance for reasonable educational expenses.
 Applicants must agree to practice their profession in designated areas of the country as determined by NHSC and must be committed to primary healthcare practice.

 The application deadline is usually in March.
 For more information visit www.nhsc.hrsa.gov.